 His first Vietnam tour was like a romantic adventure, a young man off doing macho stuff.
 When he left for his second tour, he had a wife and a child, so it was quite different.
 This time he was a helicopter pilot and a captain, although he deferred to lower ranking pilots who were more experienced.
-Now he would really learn to fly, the things they can't teach you in flight school.
+Now he would really learn to fly by picking up on and perfecting the things they can't teach you in flight school.

 When he returned to Vietnam, helicopter pilot Mike Waugh was working solely with South Vietnamese troops.
 On one operation, he flew over an enemy force that was poised to ambush truck traffic and his helicopter was hit.
 He had to put it down, but it was in a safe area.
 He realized that everyone was looking at him funny and, once he got his helmet off, he found out why.

 Mike Waugh's unit stood down while he was in Vietnam and the personnel were dispersed across the country, although the American presence was shrinking quickly.
 For his last mission, he had to fly a stripped down aircraft to a transhipment point, a mission that, oddly, he considered his most dangerous.

 He surprised his wife after returning from his second Vietnam tour, but then his dog surprised him.
 Mike Waugh had planned to make the Army a career, but it didn't work out, so he was worried about what he would do.
 He mailed out resumes and got one reply.